 ”In fact, that analysis found that there were more properties available to rent due to tax reform,” he said.

-Businesses have also benefited from the removal of commercial land tax, the increase in the stamp duty free threshold for commercial properties to $1.5 million, and the rise in the payroll tax threshold from $1.5 million to $2 million, with less than 10 per cent of businesses in the Territory being liable for payroll tax.
+Businesses have also benefited from the removal of commercial land tax, the increase in the stamp duty-free threshold for commercial properties to $1.5m, and the rise in the payroll tax threshold from $1.5m to $2m, with less than 10 per cent of businesses in the Territory being liable for payroll tax.

-Mr Barr said the heaviest reform work was now in the past, and general rate increases will be lower in the future.
+Mr Barr said the heaviest reform work was now in the past, and general rate increases would be lower in the future.

 ”With the COVID-19 emergency rates rebate of $150, average general household rates in Canberra will not increase in this current financial year, and 110,000 Canberra households will see a rates reduction this financial year,” he said.